Other Modalities

 These herbal recommendations may come in the form of teas, tinctures, powders, or pills and are offered only after a thorough intake.
 Herbs are prescribed through the lens of TCM diagnostic principles—not as Western supplements, but as part of a cohesive energetic strategy designed to support healing.

 Please note: Nutritional and lifestyle recommendations provided during sessions are for educational and therapeutic purposes only.
 They are not intended to cure any medical condition, nor are they a replacement or substitute for individualized medical nutrition therapy.
-Herbal formulas are offered exclusively to clients receiving care from Marjorie Luck, L.Ac., Dipl.
+Herbal formulas are offered exclusively to clients receiving care from Marjorie Luck A.P., Dipl.
 O.M., and are not available for over-the-counter purchase.

 A form of natural health care used to treat a wide range of conditions, with clinical evidence supporting its effectiveness—especially for pain relief.
 Rooted in Traditional Chinese Medicine (TCM), it’s based on the understanding that the body has a vital life force called Qi (pronounced chee) that flows through energetic pathways called meridians.
 Stimulating acupuncture points help to smooth the flow of Qi and blood throughout the body, clearing stagnation and awakening the body’s natural ability to heal.
 It’s a practice of restoring balance, easing discomfort, and returning you to homeostasis.